tytydraco/yessleep/out/You_just_lost_The_Sundae_Game.md

 “I beg your pardon?”
 I asked after being told the same thing.
 “Is that some new version of *The Game*?
 Just, you know, on a Sunday?”

 There came no immediate answer from the gaunt, grey-haired stranger in Fenchurch Street railway station.
-He was hopping from one foot to the other, as if the platform were burning through his soles, and his eyes tore through me.
+He was hopping from one foot to the other, as if the platform were burning through his soles, and his eyes burrowed into me.
 Sand-coloured pupils that seemed to melt; slip down the whites.
 An impossibility explained, as far as I was concerned, by the late day’s golden hour bathing his face in gilded rays.

 The man certainly didn’t alarm me at first.
 In fact, I found him and his game quite amusing.

 “It’s Thursday,” he eventually corrected, light-brown eyes looking over my shoulder at the approaching train.

-*Well, fancy that; you just don’t strike me as the sort of man who knows the day of the week*, I inwardly replied, restraining a chortle.
+*In my defence, you don’t strike me as the sort of man who knows the day of the week*, I inwardly replied, restraining a chortle.

 “I’m also not talking about that kind of Sunday,” continued the stranger.
 “I’m talking about, you know, the ice cream.”